Aman-Goel1/Aman-Goel1.github.io/_pages/about.md

 Prior to this I was a visiting scholar at University of Oxford and Northumbria University, advised by Prof. Edmond S.L.
 Ho and in collaboration with Post doc.
 Qianhui Men.

-I spent my undergraduate honors research with Prof. Avinash Sharma at The Centre for Visual Information Technology (CVIT), a premier computer vision and graphics research lab in India.
+I spent my undergraduate honors research at The Centre for Visual Information Technology (CVIT), a premier computer vision and graphics research lab in India.

 I am always looking for new research opportunity, please contact me if you are looking for an academic collaboration.